ElodineOfficial/Grimoire/README.md

 # Grimoire: Alpha 1.0

 Grimoire is a privacy-focused, free, and open-source front end designed specifically for roleplayers.
 No downloads required!
 No data collection ever!
-Grimoire provides a sleek and intuitive interface for engaging in conversations with AI-powered characters using the Claude and GPT models.
+Grimoire provides a sleek and intuitive interface for engaging in conversations with AI-powered characters using Claude, GPT, and Cohere / Command R Plus.

 ![banner](https://ttalesinteractive.com/grimoire/grimoireBan3.png)